 The official residence of the President of the United States, it is a must to see the White House when you travel to Washington DC.
 All visits to the White House must be arranged prior to your arrival though.
 Just like the Capitol, requests must be processed at least 21 days before your expected visit.
 You must also check out the White House Visitor Center wherein various artifacts are on display.

 • Spring is the best time to visit Washington DC.
 This will give you a chance to see the cherry blossoms in full bloom.
 You can visit in the summer but you might be subject to intense humidity and heat.
 You can also visit during the holidays wherein the lights and holiday spirit is highly felt.
 However, you have to deal with the crowd.

-• One of the things that tourist love about Washington DC is that it is highly walkable.
-Indeed, you can explore most attractions, dining spots and attractions on foot.
+• One of the things that tourists love about Washington DC is that it is highly walkable.
+Indeed, you can explore most attractions, dining spots, and attractions on foot.
 However, you can also take the subway system, taxis or buses.

-• The coolest month is January wherein temperature can average at -1.7 degree Celsius.
-July is the hottest month of the year with an average temperature of 31 degree Celsius.
+• The coolest month is January wherein temperature can average at -1.7 degrees Celsius.
+July is the hottest month of the year with an average temperature of 31 degrees Celsius.

 • If you are planning to visit the White House during your travel to Washington DC, it is best to plan ahead of time.
 You must file a request at least 21 days prior.